-Endowments, again, are a natural and convenient mode of providing for the support of establishments which are interesting only to a peculiar class, and for which, therefore, it might be improper to tax all the members of the community.
-Such, for instance, are colleges for the professional instruction of the clergy of a sect; as Maynooth, "Manchester", or Highbury.
+Endowments, again, are a $\frac{s{\text{natural}}s}{s}$ and convenient mode of providing for the support of establishments which are interesting only to a peculiar class, and for which, therefore, it $\frac{t{\text{might}}t}{s}$ be improper to tax all the members of the community.
+Such, for instance, are colleges for the professional instruction of the clergy of a sect; as Maynooth, $\frac{u{\text{Manchester}}u}{s}$ , or Highbury. $\frac{v}{s}$

 If, then, it be in truth desirable that foundations should exist, which we think is clear from the foregoing and many other considerations; it would seem to follow, as a natural consequence, that the appropriation made by the founder should not be set aside, save in so far as paramount reasons of utility require; that his design should be no further departed from than he himself would probably have approved, if he had lived to the present time, and participated to a reasonable degree in its best ideas.
-If foundations deserve to be encouraged, it is desirable to reward the liberality of the founder, by allowing to works of usefulness (though "not a perpetuity") as prolonged a duration of individual and distinguishable existence as circumstances will admit.
+If foundations deserve to be encouraged, it is desirable to reward the liberality of the founder, by allowing to works of usefulness (though wnot a perpetuity) as prolonged a duration of individual and distinguishable existence as circumstances will admit.

-But this is not the only nor perhaps the strongest reason for keeping to a certain extent in view, even in an alienation of endowments, the intention of the founder.
-Almost any fixed rule, consistent with ensuring the employment of the funds for "some" purpose of real utility, is preferable to allowing financiers to count upon them as a resource applicable to all the exigencies of the State sindiscriminately.
-Otherwise they may be seized on to supply, not the most permanent or essential, but the most immediate and importunate demands: one year of financial difficulty might suffice to dissipate funds that centuries would not replace; and the time for an interference with foundations would be determined, not by the necessity of a reform, but by the state of the quarter's revenue.
-Nor would it be right to disregard the great importance of the associations which lead mankind to respect the declared will of every person, in the disposal of what is justly his own.
-That will is surely not least deserving of respect, when it is ordaining an act u-u33 York v33 Such, perhaps, (but on this we do not pronounce a decided opinion) is a national gallery.
+But this is not the only nor perhaps the strongest reason for keeping to a certain extent in view, even in an alienation of endowments, the intention of the founder. \Almost\ any fixed rule, consistent with ensuring the employment of the funds for ysome v purpose of real utility, is preferable to allowing financiers to count upon them as a resource applicable to all the exigencies of the State zindiscriminately.
+Otherwisez they may be seized on to supply, not the most permanent or essential, but the most immediate and importunate demands: one year of financial difficulty might suffice to dissipate funds that centuries would not replace; and the time for an interference with foundations would be determined, not by the necessity of a reform, but by the state of the quarter's revenue. aNor would it be right to disregard the great importance a of the associations which lead mankind to respect the declared will of every berson, in the disposal of what is justly his own.
+That will is surely not least deserving of respect, when it is ordaining an act of beneficence.
+And any $\frac{c}{d}$ deviation from it $\frac{d}{d}$ , not called for by high considerations of social good, even when not a violation of propertyd, runs counter to a feeling so nearly allied to those on which the respect for property is founded, that there is scarcely a possibility of infringing the one without shaking the security of the other.